Romania

 Overtime

-Vacation leave in Romania
+Vacation Leave in Romania

 Romania Maternity Leave

-• Paid time off for prenatal consultations.
+• Paid time off for prenatal medical checkups.

-• Nursing breaks
+• Nursing breaks during working hours.

 Romanian Severance Laws